Read This First

 Prompt 2: How can science educators most effectively penetrate this anti-science disposition?

-The anchors here are Pros of Ridiculing Radical Deniers, Cons of Ridiculing Radical Deniers, and Alternatives and Recommendations.
-Together they tell the reader what is being claimed, where it is tested, and what would change if the distinction holds.
-If the reader cannot say what confusion would result from merging those anchors, the section still needs more work.
+Keep Pros of Ridiculing Radical Deniers, Cons of Ridiculing Radical Deniers, and Alternatives and Recommendations in the same frame.
+That is what shows what the page is claiming, where it gets tested, and what would have to change if the claim is right.
+If those distinctions blur together, the reader loses track of what is actually being claimed.

-At this stage, the gain is not memorizing the conclusion but learning to think with Pros of Ridiculing Radical Deniers, Cons of Ridiculing Radical Deniers, and Alternatives and Recommendations.
+Treat Pros of Ridiculing Radical Deniers, Cons of Ridiculing Radical Deniers, and Alternatives and Recommendations as handles, not slogans.
 The question should remain open enough for revision but structured enough that disagreement is not mere drift.
 The practical test is whether the reader could use the distinction to catch a real mistake in reasoning, not merely name a concept.

 Teach the Scientific Method